matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 Bridges might come into a situation where there is nothing more they can do to successfully deliver an event to the foreign network they are connected to.
-Then they should be able to inform the originating group of the event about this delivery error.
+Then they should be able to inform the originating room of the event about this delivery error.

+### Bridge error event

-This document proposes the addition of a new PDU event with type `m.bridge_error`.
-It is sent by the bridge and references an event previously sent in a room, by that marking it as “failed to deliver” for all users of a bridge.
+This document proposes the addition of a new room event with type `m.bridge_error`.
+It is sent by the bridge and references an event previously sent in the same room, by that marking the original event as “failed to deliver” for all users of a bridge.
 The new event type utilizes reference aggregations ([MSC 1849](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1849/proposals/1849-aggregations.md)) to establish the relation to the event its delivery it is marking as failed.
 There is no need for a new endpoint as the existing `/send` endpoint will be